-How is interaction of proteins with membranes of specific composition and shape used for cell organization, protein targeting, and modification of the protein functionality?
+How is the interaction of proteins with membranes of specific composition and shape used for cell organization, protein targeting, activity of antimirobial peptides or toxins, and modification of the protein functionality?
 Find out HERE.

 How protein self-assembly leads to the formation of structures and materials with exceptional properties including amyloid fibrils or virus capsids?
 Find out HERE.